alaur-c-ent/seafloor-pressure-A0A/README.md

 - instrumental drift of quartz pressure sensors,
 - instrumental artifacts,
 - ocean dynamic signals.
-The A0A method addresses part of these limitations by performing periodic in situ zero-pressure measurements, enabling the estimation of each sensors drift during deployment.
-Zero-pressure measurements are used to correct raw seafloor pressure signals from drift.
+The A0A method mitigates part of these limitations by performing periodic in situ zero-pressure measurements, enabling the estimation of each sensors drift during deployment.
+Zero-pressure measurements (internal vave rotation into the instrument housing) are then used to correct raw seafloor pressure signals from drift.

-This repository implements processing strategies developed and applied to recent A0A deployments in active submarine settings, including:
-- long-term monitoring in the Mayotte region within the framework of the **REVOSIMA** observatory,
-- deployments along the South-East Indian Ridge east of New Amsterdam Island.

 ---
 ## Scope of the repository